 These are short play adaptations (most running 10-12 minutes) of selected Mark Twain works.
 Six adaptations are currently in circulation; they are based on these works: "Buck Fanshaw's Funeral," "The McWilliamses and the Burglar Alarm," "Cannibalism in the Cars," Meisterschaft, "What Is Man?", and "The Man That Corrupted Hadleyburg" (a 50-minute play).
 Production history to date.
 See the New Play Exchange for more information.

-David Carkeet is the author of six novels, Double Negative, The Greatest Slump of All Time, I Been There Before, The Full Catastrophe, The Error of Our Ways, and From Away.
-He has written two novels for young adults (ages 12 and up), The Silent Treatment and Quiver River.
-His comic memoir, Campus Sexpot, won the Creative Nonfiction Award given by the Association of Writers and Writing Programs.
-His essays have appeared in The New York Times Magazine, Smithsonian, The Village Voice, Salon, Poets and Writers, The Oxford American and The Guardian (UK).
+David Carkeet is the author of six novels, Double Negative, The Greatest Slump of All Time, I Been There Before, The Full Catastrophe, The Error of Our Ways, and From Away; a comic memoir, Campus Sexpot; and two novels for young adults, The Silent Treatment and Quiver River.
+Essays in The New York Times Magazine, Smithsonian, The Village Voice, Salon, Poets and Writers, The Oxford American and The Guardian (UK).
+Honors: an O. Henry Award, an Edgar nomination, the Creative Nonfiction Award from the Association of Writers and Writing Programs, a National Endowment for the Arts fellowship, and the James D. Phelan Award from the San Francisco Foundation.

 David was born and raised in Sonora, California.
 He attended college at U.C.
 Berkeley and U.C.
 Davis, followed by graduate school at the University of Wisconsin and Indiana University.
 For 30 years he taught linguistics and writing at the University of Missouri-St. Louis.
 He also directed the MFA program there and edited its literary journal, Natural Bridge.
 Since 2003, he and his wife, Barbara, have lived in Vermont.
 They have three grown daughters, Anne, Laurie, and Molly.